-This information will help you prepare for your BarrxTM ablation procedure at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you get ready for your Barrx ablation procedure at MSK.

 1 Week Before Your Procedure

 Ask about your medications